Notificare/notificare-push-lib/README.md

 }
 ```

-If you wish to use web sockets instead of APN's in your AppDelegate.m at the code block (or anywhere you mind find convenient) include the following:
+If you wish to use web sockets instead of APN's in your AppDelegate.m, anywhere you might find convenient, include the following:

 ``` objective-c